 The allowance is increased through provisions charged against current earnings and offset by recoveries of previously charged-off loans.
-Loans that are determined to be uncollectible are charged against the allowance.
+Loans which are determined to be uncollectible are charged against the allowance.
 Management uses available information to recognize probable and reasonably estimable loan losses, but future loss provisions may be necessary based on changing economic conditions.
-As a result of the COVID-19 pandemic, during the year ended December 31, 2020, we increased certain of our qualitative loan portfolio risk factors relating to local and national economic conditions as well as industry conditions and concentrations.
+As a result of the COVID-19 pandemic, during the year ended December 30, 2020, we increased certain of our qualitative loan portfolio risk factors relating to local and national economic conditions as well as industry conditions and concentrations as a result of the effects of the COVID-19 pandemic.
 The allowance for loan losses is maintained at a level that represents management's best estimate of losses inherent in the loan portfolio.
 In addition, the FRB and the NYSDFS, as an integral part of their examination process, periodically review our allowance for loan losses and could require us to increase our allowance for loan losses.